Andresmup/github-foundations/Git_&_Github_Related/Readme.md

 gh repo clone Andresmup/github-fundations
 ```
 ## STATUS
-Git status shows you what files will or not be commited
+Git status shows you what files will or not be commited.
+Also known as files tracked and untracked

 ```sh
 git status